ai4er-cdt/WildfireDistribution/README.md

  <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 ## 1.0 - Background
 In late 2021, one of Cambridge's EPSRC-funded centre for doctoral training (CDT) program's by the name of 'AI for the study of environmental risks' (AI4ER) launched a group team challenge (GTC) amongst it's cohort of 2021.
-The cohort was split down the middle into two groups of 4, with one tasked with building a neural net capable of categorising ice and open water in the Antarctic's Bellinhausen Sea (Ice Group), whilst the other looked to create a neural net able to predict wildfire in the eastern European region of Polesia (Fire Group).
+The cohort was split down the middle into two groups of 4, with one tasked with building a neural net capable of categorising ice and open water in the Antarctic's Bellinhausen Sea ('Ice Group'), whilst the other looked to create a neural net able to predict wildfire in the eastern European region of Polesia ('Fire Group').
 Both of these projects were begun in December 2021 and due to end by March 2022.

 The European Space Agency's (ESA) Φ-lab Division (of the Future Systems Department of the EO Programmes Directorate within ESA) spawned an initiative by the name of AI for earth observation (AI4EO) in 2019.
 It was in collaboration with this initiative that Cambridge's AI4ER program created the dual GTC projects- the 'ice group' benefitted from the domain-specific guidance of the British Antarctic Survey (BAS), whilst the 'fire group' was aided by the British Ornithological Trust (BTO).